BaseCamp (Grades 10-13)

-In the summer we offer a week of High School camp separate from our Alpha program.
-It’s called BaseCamp (previously called Element).
+In the summer, we offer a week of camp for campers entering 10th-12th grades (and recent high school graduates) separate from our Alpha program.
+It’s called BaseCamp.
 This week offers campers a lot of the classic camp experience (think waterfront and rock-wall and campfires and free time…you get it) with a lot of changes and additions tailor made for high school students.

 There are many things that makes BaseCamp different from our other programs: the teaching and discussion, (crazy as it sounds, even though it’s a week in the summer, away from school, we find that, year after year, high schoolers are anxious to learn and discuss), unique challenges, freedom, and trust.
 High School camp is built around the knowledge that high schoolers are often people in the midst of great personal change.
 We seek to give them a week to focus on who they’re hoping to become, not just what they’re doing.
 They’re working to try to figure out what they believe and why, and we see this week as an opportunity to help them along in their journey.
 BaseCamp is a week with unique speakers and activities, chosen just for this group, just for this time in their lives.